virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Overview

-Information technology is introducing changes for which laws and rules of acceptable conduct have not yet been developed[1].
-Increasing computing power, storage, and networking capabilities—including the Internet—expand the reach of individual and organizational actions and magnify their impacts[1].
-The ease and anonymity with which information is now communicated, copied, and manipulated in online environments pose new challenges to the protection of privacy and intellectual property[1][3].
+Information technology is introducing changes for which laws and rules of acceptable conduct have not yet been developed.
+Increasing computing power, storage, and networking capabilities—including the Internet—expand the reach of individual and organizational actions and magnify their impacts.
+The ease and anonymity with which information is now communicated, copied, and manipulated in online environments pose new challenges to the protection of privacy and intellectual property.

 ## Five Moral Dimensions of the Information Age

-The major ethical, social, and political issues raised by information systems include the following moral dimensions[1][3]:
+The major ethical, social, and political issues raised by information systems include the following moral dimensions:

 ### Information Rights and Obligations
 **What information rights do individuals and organizations possess with respect to information about themselves?** What can they protect?
-What obligations do individuals and organizations have concerning this information?[1][3]
+What obligations do individuals and organizations have concerning this information?

-Privacy is the claim of individuals to be left alone, free from surveillance or interference from other individuals or organizations, including the state[1].
+Privacy is the claim of individuals to be left alone, free from surveillance or interference from other individuals or organizations, including the state.

 ### Property Rights and Obligations
-**How will traditional intellectual property rights be protected in a digital society** in which tracing and accounting for ownership are difficult and ignoring such property rights is so easy?[1][3]
+**How will traditional intellectual property rights be protected in a digital society** in which tracing and accounting for ownership are difficult and ignoring such property rights is so easy?

-Intellectual property is considered to be intangible property created by individuals or corporations[1].
-Information technology has made it difficult to protect intellectual property because computerized information can be so easily copied or distributed on networks[1].
+Intellectual property is considered to be intangible property created by individuals or corporations.
+Information technology has made it difficult to protect intellectual property because computerized information can be so easily copied or distributed on networks.

 ### Accountability and Control
-**Who can and will be held accountable and liable for the harm done** to individual and collective information and property rights?[1][3]
+**Who can and will be held accountable and liable for the harm done** to individual and collective information and property rights?

-Accountability is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible[1].
+Accountability is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible.

 ### System Quality
-**What standards of data and system quality should we demand** to protect individual rights and the safety of society?[1][3]
+**What standards of data and system quality should we demand** to protect individual rights and the safety of society?

-Three principal sources of poor system performance are (1) software bugs and errors, (2) hardware or facility failures caused by natural or other causes, and (3) poor input data quality[1].
+Three principal sources of poor system performance are (1) software bugs and errors, (2) hardware or facility failures caused by natural or other causes, and (3) poor input data quality.

 ### Quality of Life
 **What values should be preserved in an information-and knowledge-based society?** Which institutions should we protect from violation?
-Which cultural values and practices are supported by the new information technology?[1][3]
+Which cultural values and practices are supported by the new information technology?

 ## Key Technology Trends That Raise Ethical Issues

 ### Doubling of Computer Power
-The doubling of computer power every 18 months has made it possible for more organizations to depend on information systems for their core production processes[1].
-This has increased vulnerability to system errors and poor data quality[1].
+The doubling of computer power every 18 months has made it possible for more organizations to depend on information systems for their core production processes.
+This has increased vulnerability to system errors and poor data quality.

 ### Rapidly Declining Data Storage Costs
-Advances in data storage techniques and declining storage costs have been responsible for increases in databases of individual employees, customers and suppliers[1].
-These advances have made routine violations to individual privacy both cheap and effective[1].
+Advances in data storage techniques and declining storage costs have been responsible for increases in databases of individual employees, customers and suppliers.
+These advances have made routine violations to individual privacy both cheap and effective.

 ### Advances in Data Analysis Techniques

 **Profiling**
-Profiling involves combining data from multiple sources to create dossiers of detailed information on individuals[1].
+Profiling involves combining data from multiple sources to create dossiers of detailed information on individuals.

-**Non-Obvious Relationship Awareness (NORA)** Non-obvious relationship awareness (NORA) is a more powerful profiling capability technology that can take information about people from many disparate sources, such as employment applications, telephone records, customer listings, and "wanted" lists, and correlate relationships to find obscure hidden connections that might help identify criminals or terrorists[1].
-It includes tracking of individual cell phones[1].
+**Non-Obvious Relationship Awareness (NORA)** Non-obvious relationship awareness (NORA) is a more powerful profiling capability technology that can take information about people from many disparate sources, such as employment applications, telephone records, customer listings, and "wanted" lists, and correlate relationships to find obscure hidden connections that might help identify criminals or terrorists.
+It includes tracking of individual cell phones.

 ## Basic Concepts of Ethical Analysis

 ### Responsibility
-Responsibility means that you accept the potential costs, duties, and obligations for the decisions you make[1].
+Responsibility means that you accept the potential costs, duties, and obligations for the decisions you make.

 ### Accountability
-Accountability means mechanisms are in place for identifying who took responsible actions and who are the responsible parties[1].
+Accountability means mechanisms are in place for identifying who took responsible actions and who are the responsible parties.

 ### Liability
-Liability is a feature of political systems in which a body of laws permits individuals and firms to recover damages to them by other actors, systems or organizations[1].
+Liability is a feature of political systems in which a body of laws permits individuals and firms to recover damages to them by other actors, systems or organizations.

 ### Due Process
-Due process is a related feature of law-governed societies and is a process in which laws are well known and understood and there is an ability to appeal to higher authorities to ensure that the laws are applied correctly[1].
+Due process is a related feature of law-governed societies and is a process in which laws are well known and understood and there is an ability to appeal to higher authorities to ensure that the laws are applied correctly.

 ## Ethical Principles